talmidhaham/RabbitRpc/README.md

 You can run the Web sample by running these commands from the root folder (where the .sln file is located):

-sdf **Please Replace the Stars in the Setings file with the connection string I'll send you by mail** sdf
+ **Please Replace the Stars in the Setings file with the connection string I'll send you by mail ** rabbitWorker .appsettings.json

+  PublicApi appsettings.Docker.json

 ```
 docker-compose build